-How to Reduce Car Pedal Weight by 47% with FEA
+How to Reduce Car Pedal Weight by 47% in Motorsport with FEA

-In motorsport, it’s necessary to optimize every component of the car; this includes the core parts (e.g. the engine), the aerodynamics, the tires, and so on.
+In motorsport, it’s necessary to optimize every component of the car.
+This includes the core parts (e.g., the engine), the aerodynamics, the tires, and so on.
 One of the most important parameters to improve is weight.
-In every category, there is a standard for minimum car weight, but optimizing it for the different components in order to distribute the weight within the car is very important in improving the vehicle’s dynamics.
+In every category, there is a standard for minimum car weight, but optimizing it for the different components in order to distribute the weight within the car is crucial in improving the vehicle’s dynamics.

-This procedure is present in its most extreme form in Formula One, where the engineers develop the most breakthrough ideas to reduce the cars’ weight.
-Some of the solutions include manufacturing components with carbon fiber or even having drivers follow strict diets to be as slim as possible.
+This procedure is present in its most extreme form in Formula One, where the engineers develop ground-breaking, innovative ideas to reduce the cars’ weight.
+Some of the solutions include manufacturing components with carbon fiber, or even having drivers follow strict diets to be as slim and lightweight as possible.

-Understanding its importance, engineers started to lighten up the car components, especially by using new materials such as titanium or magnesium, which have the same properties of resistance and hardness as the former ones, but less density.
+Understanding its importance, engineers began to lighten up the car components, primarily by using new materials such as titanium or magnesium, which have the same properties of resistance and hardness as the former ones, but less density.
 When they couldn’t improve the weight in this way, they started changing the components’ design, trying to use as little volume as possible.
 This method affects every component of the car, from the suspension arm to the support plate of the engine.
-It is even used on the steering wheel or the accelerator and brake pedal.
+It is even used on the steering wheel, the accelerator, and the brake pedal.

-Some time ago I worked on a simulation project that had the main purpose of investigating how to reduce the weight of the brake pedal of a motorsport car by changing its design.
+Some time ago, I worked on a simulation project that had the primary purpose of investigating how to reduce the weight of the brake pedal of a motorsport car by changing its design.

 As most people know, there are different types of pedal systems, depending on position, distribution, and way of working.
 The most common systems are the pedal over the soil and the hanging pedal.

-In a common car, the most common one is the hanging pedal, but in motorsport, the pedal over the soil is preferred.
+In a common car, the most common one is the hanging pedal.
+In motorsport, however, the pedal over the soil is preferred.
 In minor categories, both throttle and brake work by wire, but in Formula 1 and other main categories, it is common to see a brake by wire and an electronic accelerator with sensors to control the engine.

 Three Design Changes of Motorsport Car Pedal